Automattic/jetpack/readme.txt

 **Enhancements**

-- API: add flags to determine if Jetpack Search is enabled and supported.
+* API: add flags to determine if Jetpack Search is enabled and supported.
-- Lazy Images: load the placeholder via the `srcset` attribute instead of the `src` attribute.
+* Lazy Images: load the placeholder via the `srcset` attribute instead of the `src` attribute.
+* Masterbar: add link to Activity Log.

 **Improved compatibility**